PSP-1 - Capability Model and Grammar

 - Fail-closed: missing/malformed declaration => deny.

--
+- inResourceSet(resource:Str, resourcesCid:Str)

-- Semantics: true iff selector ResourceSet(resources_cid) such that resource selector under the scheme comparator.
+- Semantics: true iff selector ResourceSet(resourcesCid) such that resource selector under the scheme comparator.

 - Types: Str, Str.